Running lots of crystal simulations while #workingfromhome and upping my cooking and gardening skills.

 Mercy Mounthawk Secondary School, Tralee, Co.
 Kerry (Leaving Cert 2011), Bachelor of Science in Applied Physics in University of Limerick (Graduated August 2015)

-Physics PhD student from Kerry who loves dogs, hiking and talking science.
+Physics researcher from Kerry who loves dogs, hiking and talking science.
 Often seen drinking tea, posting on Instagram and singing songs from musicals.

 I love hiking, and often climb mountains, either with the charity Concern or with UL Outdoor Pursuits Club.
 I am a tech addict, constantly on my phone, and I also love tea way too much.
 While I was studying for my Applied Physics degree in UL I helped to set up a Tea Appreciation Society!